-The brave, beautiful dogs out of Bad Newz Kennel
+The brave, beautiful dogs rescued from Michael Vick’s Bad Newz Kennel

 At Vick's Bad Newz Kennels, dogs endured cruelty that to most people is unimaginable.
 And sadly, when the dogs were finally discovered by authorities, they were in danger of being killed.
 Even some humane groups argued that these dogs were too traumatized and had been made too vicious to live.

 Second chances for 22 traumatized dogs

 Best Friends was among those who first advocated for these dogs.
 In the end, their lives were spared, and 22 of the most traumatized came here, to the Sanctuary, where the quest to heal them began.
 A new documentary film called “The Champions” follows several of the dogs in their journey and offers an uplifting glimpse into where they are now.